 - Remove leaves and plants from around the foundation and clean out rain gutters on a regular basis to encourage groundwater drainage away from your home.
 Ascertain that the earth slopes away from the foundation.

 - Keep organic plant containers, such as those made of straw, wicker, or hemp, clean and dry.

 - Old books and newspapers should be discarded or recycled.
 They may rapidly grow mold if kept in moist areas, such as basements.

 A Mold Remediation Company Serving South Florida

 Contact National Restoration Experts at 754-216-4660 now for 24 hour water damage restoration, fire damage restoration, or black mold removal, or receive a quick quotation from our website.
-In 30 to 60 minutes, our black mold removal crew will arrive at your south Florida house or office.
+In 30 to 60 minutes, our mold remediation team will arrive at your south Florida house or office.

 Do you suspect mold in your home?
 Read about the most common household mold here.